The Institutional Planning and Performance Framework

 It is a five year plan that is revised and rolled forward annually, forming a crucial component of the annual budget for the following year.

-It is the responsibility of the Vice-President (Services and Resources) to ensure that the UCMP encapsulates the priority facilities requirements of all business areas in order that the University can meet its strategic objectives and targets.
+It is the responsibility of the Chief Operating Officer (University Operations) to ensure that the UCMP encapsulates the priority facilities requirements of all business areas in order that the University can meet its strategic objectives and targets.

 The University Capital Management Plan is reviewed by the University Planning and Budgeting Committee and endorsed for approval by the Vice-Chancellor and President.
 As for the University Budget, Council gives final approval for the UCMP at its December meeting.